Updated: Dec 19, 2022

 2. Make sure to model each activity thoroughly, especially for lower levels.
 Demonstrate it on your own, then invite a couple of students to try it out in front of the class, correcting any misconceptions on how to do the activity.
 Identifying student misconceptions will also provide useful feedback for you as the teacher on your teaching techniques.

 3. If you have enough activities and enough students, allow students to choose the activity that they want to work on based on their own perceived weaknesses.
-The accuracy of those perceptions will be based on the quality and frequency of the feedback that you give your students.
+The accuracy of those perceptions will be based in part on the quality and frequency of the feedback that you give your students.
 This doesn't mean that you need to spend hours and hours grading papers, however.
 Feedback can be as simple as giving a verbal or written correction while students are working on an individual or small-group activity or planning regular mini-conferences on their progress (can be done during collaborative learning times).

 4. Don't forget to show students how to properly put away the activity to avoid spending time cleaning afterwards!